 Instructions

-- Blend barbacoa paste.
-Transfer the barbacoa to a medium bowl.
-Add the chilies, cumin, garlic, tomato paste, cilantro, apple cider vinegar, maple syrup, oregano, and cinnamon to a blender.
+- Add the chilies and cumin seeds to a large spice grinder or blender.
+Blend the spices into a powder.
+Add the tomato paste, cilantro, apple cider vinegar, maple syrup, oregano, and cinnamon to a blender.
 Blend until you have a smooth paste.

 Notes